Best Sources of DHA and Omega-3:

-The best sources of DHA are: seafood, algae, and especially coldwater fish.
+Seafood, algae, and especially cold-water fish.
 Omega-3 fatty acids are nature’s antifreeze.
 In general, the colder the water, the higher the omega-3 content in the fish oil.
 Popular sources of DHA are: salmon, sardines, and tuna.
 Eggs and organ meats have a small amount of DHA in them, but the healthiest source of dietary DHA is seafood.
 Two 4-ounce servings of omega-3-rich fish per week should yield a sufficient amount of omega-3 fatty acids, especially DHA.
 Besides fish oils, vegetable oils (primarily flaxseed, soy, and canola) are also rich sources of omega 3 fatty acids, with flaxseed oil being the best.
 The two F’s, fish and flax, are the top brain-building foods for growing children, and adults.

 I shoot for 1,500 milligrams a week.
-To insure this amount, I eat at least four 4-ounce servings of fresh or frozen salmon or tuna each week.
+To ensure this amount, I eat at least four 4-ounce servings of fresh or frozen salmon or tuna each week.

 For more information about sources of DHA and Omega-3, check out our fish section as well as The Omega-3 Effect, by Dr. Bill and Dr. Jim.

 Whether you’re experiencing “normal” mental and emotional burnout or wrestling with a diagnosed illness, The Healthy Brain Book can help you thrive.
 It explains:

 - How what we think can change how well we think

 - The role of inflammation in the brain, and how food and activity can reverse it